 Cub Scouts Create Their Own Skits

-Instead of searching for one online, why not let the boys create their own skits?
+Instead of searching for one online, why not let the Cub Scouts create their own skits?

-When I attended the Fun with Dens and Packs training session at the Philmont Training Center, we were introduced to this super cool activity that will get the boys’ imagination working.
+When I attended the Fun with Dens and Packs training session at the Philmont Training Center, we were introduced to this super cool activity that will get the kids' imagination working.

 Here's how it works: